umbraco/UmbracoDocs/13/umbraco-commerce/reference/stores/README.md

 # Stores

 Stores represent a single shop / commercial entity and contain all the settings a configuration specific to that particular store.
-They are the root entity from which all other Umbraco Commerce entities are connected, and which can be linked to content nodes to connect a store to a site.
+They are the root entity from which all other Umbraco Commerce entities are connected.
+They are also able to be linked to content nodes to connect a store to a site.

 ## Store Settings